Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 			Bandwidth is the amount of data  that can be sent  over  a specified time.
 		+	######	Latency
 			Latency is how long it takes the data to travel.

+	Every computer has an operating system.
+The operating system is the software package that manages the computer's hardware and software.